-The Community Resilience Co-lab is an experimental co-curricular education response to the enduring and intersecting crises of environmental, racial, and social injustice.
-This nexus lies at the heart of contemporary crises such as the Flint, Michigan, drinking water emergency; the Standing Rock Sioux mobilization for water protection; the Movement for Black Lives; the global migration crisis; and the current Presidential Administration’s unconventional approaches to environmental protection and social issues.
+The Co-lab an experimental co-curricular education response to the enduring and intersecting crises of environmental, racial, and social injustice.
+This nexus lies at the heart of contemporary crises such as the Flint, Michigan, drinking water emergency; the Standing Rock Sioux mobilization for water protection; the Movement for Black Lives; the global migration crisis; and concerns about governmental commitment to environmental protection and social justice.

-Over time, the Community Resilience Co-lab seeks to advance a coalition that mobilizes student capacity towards engagement, inspires exchange among a diverse cohort of activists and healers, lifts up cultural relationships to the earth, and educates at the intersections of environmental, racial, and social justice issues.
-Our invitation for collaboration extends broadly to student leaders, staff, faculty, and community members who are engaged in work for racial and social equity and/or sustainability.
+Over time, the Co-lab seeks to advance a coalition of care that mobilizes student capacity towards engagement; inspires exchange among a diverse cohort of activists and healers; lifts up cultural relationships to the earth; and educates at the intersections of environmental, racial, and social justice issues.
+Our invitation for collaboration extends broadly to students, staff, faculty, and community members who are engaged in uplifting the values that underlie such work.